heliosgg/compare_files/README.md

 # compare_files

-Put file1.txt and file2.txt with solution and start this.
+Shows numbers of rows with difference of two files.
+Usage: compare_files.exe file_one file_two